OpenNebula/docs/source/management_and_operations/capacity_planning/scheduler/configuration.rst

 Scheduler Configuration
 ================================================================================

 The OpenNebula scheduler is a configurable component that determines how Virtual Machines (VMs) are allocated and migrated across the infrastructure.
-This section describes the relevant configuration parameters found in ``oned.conf`` that control the scheduler behavior.
+This section describes the relevant configuration parameters found in ``oned.conf`` that control the scheduler's behavior.

 Scheduler Driver Configuration
 --------------------------------------------------------------------------------
 The ``SCHED_MAD`` parameter specifies the scheduler driver responsible for managing scheduling operations.
 The configuration includes:

-- **EXECUTABLE**: The path to the scheduler driver executable.
-This can be either an absolute path or a relative path to ``/usr/lib/one/mads/``.
+- ``EXECUTABLE``: The path to the scheduler driver executable.
+This can be either an absolute path or a path relative to ``/usr/lib/one/mads/``.
-- **ARGUMENTS**: A set of arguments passed to the scheduler driver:
+- ``ARGUMENTS``: A set of arguments passed to the scheduler driver:

-  - ``-t``: Number of threads, i.e., the number of concurrent scheduling operations.
+  - ``-t``: Number of threads, i.e. the number of concurrent scheduling operations.
   - ``-p``: Scheduler used for initial VM placement:

     - ``rank``: The default OpenNebula matchmaking algorithm.